merenlab/anvio.org/help/main/programs/anvi-estimate-scg-taxonomy/index.md

 anvi&#45;estimate&#45;scg&#45;taxonomy &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span>
 </div>

-It will give you the best taxonomy hit for your genome.
-If you would like to see how it got there (by looking at the hits for each of the single-copy core genes), just use the `--debug` flag to see more information, as so:
+It will provide you with the best taxonomy hit for your genome.
+If you would like to see how it arrived at this conclusion (by examining the hits for each of the single-copy core genes), just use the `--debug` flag to see more information, as follows:

 <div class="codeblock" markdown="1">
 anvi&#45;estimate&#45;scg&#45;taxonomy &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \